holdenk/spark-flowchart/README.md

 First, make sure you have the requirements `pip install -r requirements.txt` then `mkdocs serve` should let you view the docs.

 If you have difficulty running `mkdocs serve` you may need to place your local pip path ahead of the other elements so that version of mkdocs takes precedence (e.g. for me `export PATH=~/.local/bin/:$PATH`).
+If you have multiple python versions installed, you may need to specify which python should run mkdocs, (e.g. `python3 -m mkdocs serve`).

 ## Contributing